sebak/security-demo/README.md

 8 - Remember Me feature

+9 - Db Authenticate: we use a real db instead of in memory one

-9- and more others thing
+10- and more others thing